kxk-4498/venafi-test-wizard/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Contribute ##

+check out [EXTERNAL PULL REQUEST](https://github.com/kxk-4498/Venafi-test-wizard/blob/main/.github/workflows/PULL_REQUEST_TEMPLATE) on how to submit a pull request to this project.

 ## License  ##